michaellee/old-michaelsoolee.com/_posts/2014-09-22-oh-my-zsh-not-updaing.md

 category: programming
 ---

 I use Oh My ZSH as my terminal shell.
 From time to time, Oh My ZSH will ask if I want to update it.
-This morning when I got the prompt and said, "Yes" I want to update it.
+This morning when I got the prompt and said, "Yes".
 I immediately got an error that looked like this:

 ```javascript